 Tinja Olenius is a research scientist at the Air Quality Unit of Swedish Meteorological and Hydrological Institute (SMHI).
 Her research interests include aerosol physics and air quality modeling from molecular processes to box and regional-scale models.
 Her current work focuses on modeling new-particle formation dynamics and growth of newly-formed molecular clusters to larger nanoparticles, as well as implementing process-scale results in larger-scale models to improve the description of aerosol sources and number concentrations.

-Physical Scientist, Environmental Protection Agency
+Physical Scientist, U.S. Environmental Protection Agency

 Ivan Piletic is a physical scientist in the Center for Environmental Measurement and Modeling (CEMM) at the United States Environmental Protection Agency (EPA) in Research Triangle Park, North Carolina.
 He obtained his PhD at Stanford University studying the dynamics of water in a wide variety of environments using ultrafast laser spectroscopy.
 He subsequently adapted these methods to image melanomas at high resolution during a post-doctoral position at Duke University.
 Since then, he has worked at EPA as an atmospheric scientist exploring the connections between gas and aerosol particle phase chemistry using computational and experimental techniques.
 His work is used to refine the chemistry in air quality models in order to identify air pollution sources and develop more effective control strategies in different regions of the US.